AlexeyPerov/Unity-MissingReferences-Hunter/README.md

 ## Contributions

 Feel free to [report bugs, request new features](https://github.com/AlexeyPerov/Unity-MissingReferences-Hunter/issues) or to [contribute](https://github.com/AlexeyPerov/Unity-MissingReferences-Hunter/pulls) to this project!

+## Other tools

+##### Dependencies Hunter

+To find unreferenced assets in Unity project see [Dependencies-Hunter](https://github.com/AlexeyPerov/Unity-Dependencies-Hunter).

+##### Textures Hunter

+To analyze your textures and atlases see [Textures-Hunter](https://github.com/AlexeyPerov/Unity-Textures-Hunter).